-This species is listed as Endangered as it is suspected to have undergone a decline of more than 50% over the last three generations (36 years) due to logging, expanding human settlements, agriculture, plantations, ill-conceived capture and releases, persecution, and occasional hunting for meat.
-If appropriate steps are not taken this taxon is suspected to decline at the current rate over the next three generations, mainly due to ongoing habitat loss and persecution.
+This species is listed as Endangered as it is suspected to have undergone a decline of more than 50% over the last three generations (36 years, given a generation length of 12 years) due to selective logging, expanding human settlements, agriculture, plantations, ill-conceived capture and releases, which have increased human-primate conflicts.
+If appropriate steps are not taken this species, which is undergoing same rates of declines presently, is predicted to decline at the current rate over the next three generations, mainly due to ongoing habitat loss and increased conflicts.